LAION-AI/Open-Assistant/README.md

 ## Do you want to try it out?

+You can try Open Assistant and help contribute/evaluate prompts at https://open-assistant.io.

 If you are interested in taking a look at the current state of the project, you can set up an entire stack needed to run **Open-Assistant**, including the website, backend, and associated dependent services.